okcoders/ok-coders-spring-2015/13-modeling/13-01-intro-to-modeling.md

 A data model is a formal representation of the data in a system.
 It identifies objects, attributes and relationships.
 But the actual data will typically be stored in a database.
 We'll be using mongoDB in this class, but an introduction to SQL is illustrative.

 SQL style databases like SQL Server, MySQL and SQLite store objects in tables.
 A table includes a *schema* which identifies the model attributes and their types and then is composed of rows and columns.
-Each row represents a single actual piece of data in the table and each column corresponds to one of its attributes.
+Each row represents a single entry in the table (one object) and each column corresponds to one of its attributes.
 It is very much like an excel spreadsheet, with one spreadsheet for each type of object in the data model.

 A SQL table with three entries for our person model might look like: